Justin-Tan/high-fidelity-generative-compression/README.md

 > "_Therefore, we emphasize that our method is not suitable for sensitive image contents, such as, e.g., storing medical images, or important documents._"

 ## Usage
-* Install Pytorch and dependencies from [https://pytorch.org/](https://pytorch.org/).
+* Install Pytorch nightly and dependencies from [https://pytorch.org/](https://pytorch.org/).
 Then install other requirements.
 ```
 pip install -r requirements.txt
 ```
+* Download a large (> 100,000) dataset of reasonably diverse color images.
+We found that using 1-2 training divisions of the [OpenImages](https://storage.googleapis.com/openimages/web/index.html) dataset was able to produce satisfactory results.
+Add the dataset path to the `DatasetPaths` class in `default_config.py`.
 * Clone this repository, `cd` in and view command line options.
 ```
 git clone https://github.com/Justin-Tan/high-fidelity-generative-compression.git